 - Information Systems, Minor

-- Information Systems, Bachelor of Science Degree
+- Bachelor of Science in Information Systems

-- Information Systems, Master of Science Degree
+- Master of Science in Information Systems (MSIS)

 Contact College of Business